1943 Surprise Hurricane: Meteorological history

 A partial atmospheric circulation was observed over the extreme Southeastern United States and the eastern Gulf of Mexico as early as July 23.
 However, an area of disturbed weather went unnoticed until July 25, when wind shifts from southeast to northeast were observed in Burrwood and New Orleans in Louisiana, as well as Biloxi, Mississippi.
 Around 1800 UTC, a tropical storm developed approximately 110 mi southeast of the Mississippi River Delta.
 Moving westward at about 7 mph, the storm strengthened and became a hurricane late on July 26.
 Early on the following day, the storm strengthened into a Category 2 hurricane on the modern-day Saffir–Simpson hurricane wind scale.
 Around that time, the storm also attained its maximum sustained wind speed of 105 mph (165 km/h).

 Later on July 27, the first ever reconnaissance aircraft flight into a hurricane occurred.
 An eye feature with a width of 9–10 mi was observed during the flight.
 Around 1800 UTC on July 27, the storm made landfall on the Bolivar Peninsula in Texas with winds of 105 mph (165 km/h).
-The system was described by the Weather Bureau as, "a small intense storm accompanied by full hurricane winds".
+The system was described by the Weather Bureau as "a small intense storm accompanied by full hurricane winds."
 Around the time of landfall, a barometric pressure of 967 mbar was observed.
 Early on July 28, the system weakened to a Category 1 hurricane, then a tropical storm about six hours later.
 Later that day, the storm began curving northwestward over east-central Texas.
 Early on July 29, it weakened further to a tropical depression.
 Around 0000 UTC on the following day, the storm dissipated near Whitt, Texas.

 Hurricane hunting

-This was the first hurricane to be intentionally flown into by a reconnaissance aircraft.
+This was the first hurricane that a reconnaissance aircraft intentionally flew into.
 During the morning hours of July 27, British pilots were training at Bryan Field in Bryan, Texas and were alerted about a hurricane approaching the Galveston area.
 Upon becoming informed that the planes would need to be flown away from the storm, they criticized this policy.
 Instead, Colonel Joe Duckworth made a bet with the British pilots that he could fly his AT-6 Texan trainer directly into the storm.
 Duckworth requested that Lt.
 Colonel Ralph O'Hair, the only navigator at the field, fly into the hurricane with him.
 Because neither Duckworth nor O'Hair believed that the headquarters would approve the flight, they decided to proceed without permission.
 Thus, Duckworth and O'Hair became the first hurricane hunters.
 O'Hair later compared the weather encountered during the flight to "being tossed about like a stick in a dog's mouth".
 After returning to Bryan Field, Lt.
 William Jones-Burdick requested to fly into the hurricane with Duckworth, while O'Hair decided to exit the aircraft.